lz0104132490/6447_Fuzzer/writeup.md

 ## Bugs Exercised (11 Challenge Binaries)

-The fuzzer was validated against all eleven XML challenge fixtures.
+- The fuzzer was validated against all eleven challenge fixtures.
 Each campaign recorded at least one crashing input in `fuzzer_output`, demonstrating the ability to rediscover every seeded bug.
+-

 ## Limitations and Future Work